ymece/BOB_VADS_Stabbing-action-detection-in-ATM-Kiosks/source/README.md

 Finally, to perform Lucas Kanade method for motion estimation, upload the output of yolov5

-#  STABBING ACTION DETECTION IN ATM KIOSKS
+#  STABBING ACTION DETECTION IN ATM KIOSKS (Git push - master branch)
 Prototype 2:
 We have developed a GUI to detect the abnormal activitiy of stabbing with knife inside ATM and bank premises using Microsoft Azure - custom vision object detection model(with alarm system)
 We have used a custom dataset with knife in hand (for training and prediction) collected from various resources.